rowandey/Papyrus/README.md

 - Simplify the JSON parsing for items to be a single parse pulling 6 random items rather than 6 different parses in getRandomFromJson()

+### Performance Increases
+- Went from 110 to 170 with GZIP addition
+- Went from 170 to 380 with removing recreation of random device per call of generateRandomInt

 Little present if you read all the way to the end:

 <div align="center">